 Similar to D50, D65 refers to a standard illuminant of 6500 K, defined by ISO 3668 "Visual comparison of the color of paints".
 The standard describes all the parameters required to ensure color viewing and matching, such as viewing and ambient conditions.
 By definition, the CIE and ISO state that the “CIE standard illuminant D65 should be used in all colorimetric calculations requiring representative daylight, unless there are specific reasons for using a different illuminant.”

 YUJILEDS developed its own line of standard lights for such applications that include color management as a significant process.
-Based on its expertise in LED recipe and custom design, it is able to create and provide the most accurate and consistent lighting conditions for color viewing and assessment that meet each specific industry standards.
-No matter it is for new material development, color matching, product evaluation and inspection, or quality control, our standardized lights can and help present critical comparison between target appearance and reproduction, enable communications of color between all the processes of production, increase consistency by removing the variable of lighting conditions, and customer experience providing a professional atmosphere during reviews.
+Based on its expertise in LED recipe and custom design, it can create and provide the most accurate and consistent lighting conditions for color viewing and assessment that meet each specific industry standards.
+Whether it's for new material development, color matching, product evaluation and inspection, or quality control, our standardized lights can help present critical comparison between target appearance and reproduction, enable communications of colors between all the processes of production, increase consistency by removing the variable of lighting conditions, and improving customer experience by providing a professional atmosphere during reviews.